marcnaa/gemini-2-live-angular/README.md

 > This project started as a migration to Angular of the [Multimodal Live API - Web console](https://github.com/google-gemini/multimodal-live-api-web-console) as is only available in React at the moment.

 ## Core Features
-- Official TypeScript SDK for Gemini 2.0 API
+- Official TypeScript GenAI SDK for Gemini 2.0 API
 - Real-time streaming voice from and to Gemini 2.0 API
 - Real-time streaming video from webcam or screen to Gemini 2.0 API
 - Natural language text generation